MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/use-rest-api.md

 ### GET response

-You will receive a 200 (OK) JSON response with a `status` field indicating the status of the operation.
-If the operation isn't complete, the value of `status` will be `running` or `notStarted`.
-In such cases, you should call the API again, either manually or through a script, with an interval of one second or more between calls.
+The 200 (`OK`) JSON response includes a `status` field indicating the status of the operation.
+If the operation isn't complete, the value of `status` is `running` or `notStarted`.
+In such cases, you should call the API again, either manually or through a script.
+Wait an interval of one second or more between calls.

 #### Sample response